Efficient and simple Gibbs state preparation of the 2D toric code via duality to classical Ising chains: Duality between commuting Pauli operators and classical models

 \begin{theorem} Assuming~\cref{conj:dualities}, there are polynomial-time Gibbs sampling algorithms for the models in \cref{tab:diagonalizationresults} at any $0\le\beta<\infty$ except for the 3D toric code for which there is a polynomial-time Gibbs sampler for $\beta<\beta_0$ for some critical temperature $1/\beta_0$. \end{theorem}

-The proof of this theorem, analogously to the previous section, consists of applying the circuit to the respective classical Gibbs sampler, hence only requires such a classical algorithm.
-These are given by the previously described Ising chains and in addition by local interactions with bounded degree interaction graphs in the case of the 3D toric code.
-For these systems, efficient Gibbs sampling follows from results on the mixing time of Glauber dynamics at high temperature~\cite{caputo2015approximatetensorizationentropyhigh}.
+The proof of this theorem, analogously to the previous section, consists of applying the circuit to the respective classical Gibbs sampler, and hence only requires such a classical algorithm.
+These are given by the previously described Ising chains which are again sampled in the same way as described in the section before with the only exception being the 3D toric code.

+For the 3D toric code, the dual system consists of local interactions with bounded degree interaction graphs.
+For these systems, efficient Gibbs sampling follows from results on the mixing time of Glauber dynamics at high temperature \cite{caputo2015approximatetensorizationentropyhigh}.
+At low temperature, phase transitions in the 3D toric code have been studied in \cite{castelnovo2008threetoric}, such that we do not expect efficiency in that regime as thermal phase transitions are commonly linked to computational ones \cite{Harrow.2020}.
+It is not clear whether the critical temperature of the phase transition coincides with the limit of computational efficiency.

-Note that the selection of models is motivated by the findings in \cite{weinstein2019universality}, which proves this duality in a weaker sense: the factorization of the partition function into partition functions of the dual models
+Note that the selection of models is motivated by the findings in \cite{weinstein2019universality}, which proves this duality in a weaker sense: The factorization of the partition function into partition functions of the dual models.
+Their results imply that computing the 3D toric code partition function is as hard as computing the partition function of the 3D Ising model, explaining the breakdown of the efficiency of our algorithms for this model at low temperatures.